Climate of Los Angeles: Winter

 Winters are mild to moderately warm, with average high temperatures at the Downtown/USC weather station of 68 F and lows of 48 F, with occasional heavy rainfall.
-Downtown/USC station has recorded a record-low high temperature of 43°F on January 9th, 1922.
-Regardless of this record, the high temperature almost never ever fails to hit 50°F all winter long.
-Nevertheless, temperatures across the coastal basin rarely drop below 40 F, although light frost does occasionally form during cooler nights, at least in areas removed from the direct influence of the coastal air (approximately 5 mi inland from the beach).
-The last severe cold outbreak in the Los Angeles area occurred in December 1990, when temperatures dropped below freezing across a major portion of the coastal plain, and into the low to mid 20s F over inland valleys.
+Downtown/USC station has recorded a record-low high temperature of 43 °F on January 9, 1922.
+Regardless of this record, the high temperature almost never ever fails to hit 50 °F all winter long.
+Across the coastal basin, temperatures rarely drop below 40 F, although light frost does occasionally form during cooler nights, at least in areas removed from the direct influence of the coastal air (approximately 5 mi inland from the beach).
+The last severe cold outbreak in the Los Angeles area occurred in December 1990, when temperatures dropped below freezing across a major portion of the coastal plain and into the low to mid-20s °F over inland valleys.
 Temperatures stayed below freezing for up to eight hours at some valley locations, resulting in significant damage to plants and commercial agriculture.

-In the winter months, high pressure systems over the deserts often bring Santa Ana winds, resulting in dry, and dusty days.
+In the winter months, high-pressure systems over the deserts often bring Santa Ana winds, resulting in dry, and dusty days.
 On rare occasion, temperatures can reach into the 85 to 95 F range during Santa Ana Winds even in December or January.
 Sunny skies characteristically dominate the weather pattern in the winter season, mixed in with the occasional rain producing weather system.
-Christmas on very rare occasion can feel like the Southern Hemisphere with a record high of 85°F in 1980.
-Simultaneously, New York City on the East Coast had a record low of -1°F the same day Christmas Extremes in USA.
-Although, this type of heat does not occur each December and milder conditions in the mid 60s- low 70s are generally expected throughout the Los Angeles region.
+Christmas on very rare occasion can feel like the Southern Hemisphere with a record high of 85 °F in 1980.
+Simultaneously, New York City on the East Coast had a record low of −1 °F the same day Christmas extremes in US.
+However, this type of heat does not occur each December, and milder conditions in the mid-60s to low 70s °F are generally expected throughout the Los Angeles region.